angelshinh1/Somnio/docs/NETWORK_IMPLEMENTATION.md

-# DreamSync Network Visualization - Implementation Summary
+# Somnio Network Visualization - Implementation Summary

 ## 🌟 What I've Built

-I've created an **immersive 3D Dream Network** visualization page for DreamSync that displays your dreams and their connections in a beautiful, interactive 3D space!
+I've created an **immersive 3D Dream Network** visualization page for Somnio that displays your dreams and their connections in a beautiful, interactive 3D space!

 ## ✨ Features